goimplementit/goimplementit.github.io/_posts/2016-09-04-medcom-phmr-validator.markdown

 *Simple user interface for validating both textual and file input.
 GoImplement.it created both the user interface and the backend validation service*

 Interested in knowing more?
-Have a look at Medcoms project page for PHMR: (http://medcom.dk/standarder/personal-health-monitoring-report-phmr), which as an added bonus has a link to a live version of the validator.
+[Have a look at Medcoms project page for PHMR](http://medcom.dk/standarder/personal-health-monitoring-report-phmr), which as an added bonus has a link to a live version of the validator.